VODAFONE MCLAREN-MERCEDES

 Global banking group offering corporate and consumer financial services

-Hilton International.
-The world's best known Hotel brand
+The world’s best known hotel brand

 Associate Partners

-Steinmetz Diamond Group, Creators of the world's finest diamonds
+Creators of the world’s finest diamonds

 Official Suppliers